01 / 10

 Why Gold Still Matters

 The relationship between gold and Bitcoin in a sound money portfolio is more complementary than competitive.
 Gold provides physical, non-digital insurance against extreme scenarios — grid-down situations, internet shutdown, jurisdictional seizure of digital assets.
 Bitcoin provides digital, censorship-resistant, bearer-instrument money with superior portability and verifiability.
-Together they constitute a sound money position that covers different risk scenarios: gold for scenarios where digital infrastructure fails, Bitcoin for scenarios where traditional financial infrastructure is weaponized against holders.
-The agorist does not need to choose between them.
-The question is always: what is the best tool for the specific scenario you are hedging against?
+Together they constitute a sound money position that covers different risk scenarios.

 Central banks themselves have been net buyers of gold for over a decade, with purchases accelerating dramatically after the United States and allied governments froze $300 billion of Russian central bank reserves in 2022.
 That action demonstrated, to every central bank with any strategic exposure to US-aligned financial infrastructure, that dollar reserves held in Western custodians were not safe from political seizure.
-The scramble for gold — an asset that cannot be frozen because it exists in physical form outside any financial system — by the very institutions responsible for the fiat system's architecture, is the most eloquent testimony to gold's continued monetary relevance available.
+The scramble for gold by the very institutions responsible for the fiat system's architecture is the most eloquent testimony to gold's continued monetary relevance.

 07 / 10